The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Introduction

 In this work, we present the first FURBY sample and provide spectroscopic results for 12 FURBY host galaxies, with particular emphasis on the notable host galaxy of \ourfrb.
 Section \ref{sec:obs} describes the FURBY program and details of the associated spectroscopic observations.
-Section \ref{sec:results} presents a detailed analysis of the host galaxy of \ourfrb, including its gas emission properties (Section \ref{sec:gas_emission}), its mass and star formation history through the use of SED modeling (Section \ref{sec:prospector}), and its luminosity in the context of other known FRB hosts (Section \ref{sec:lum}).
+Section \ref{sec:results} presents a detailed analysis of the host galaxy of \ourfrb, including its gas emission properties (Section \ref{sec:gas_emission}), its mass and star formation history (SFH) through the use of spectral energy distribution (SED) modeling (Section \ref{sec:prospector}), its luminosity in the context of other known FRB hosts (Section \ref{sec:lum}), and constraints on an associated persistent radio source (PRS; Section \ref{sec:prs}).
 Finally, we discuss the implications of this host galaxy in Section \ref{sec:discussion}.
 We use AB magnitudes and WMAP9 cosmology throughout \citep{wmap9}.